Overcoming Rejection: Finding Strength in Struggles

 Even those closest to us can feel so distant.

-With our minds racing and distrust sensors set on high alert, there is only one place to turn to find out how to handle rejection.
+With our minds racing and distrust sensors set on high alert, there is only one place to turn to find out how to deal with rejection.

 Defining Rejection